Summary of this set of standards

 How to test

-Right click on each form field requiring information that can be suggested by the browser, select ‘Inspect’ and check that the autocomplete attribute is included in its source code and that the coect value has been given to this attribute.
+Right click on each form field requiring information that can be suggested by the browser, select ‘Inspect’ and check that the autocomplete attribute is included in its source code and that the correct value has been given to this attribute.

 Distinguishable